asterics/FLipMouse/Documentation/MarkdownManual/FLipMouseManual.md

 A slot can be removed using the *Delete* button next to the according slot.

-**Loading and saving the configuration to/from file** The button *Download all slots* allows transferring all current slots to a settings file (.set) which is the stored on your computer.
+**Loading and saving the configuration to/from file** The button *Download all slots* allows transferring all current slots to a setting file (.set) which is the stored on your computer.
 All settings can thus be transferred to the same or to another FLipMouse device.
 Multiple setups (for example for individual users or use-cases) can be kept on a computer and applied with a single click.
 A file chooser window will be opened which allows selection of the desired filename for saving or loading the configuration.

 ### General Settings (Tab GENERAL)